Hypatia

 Hypatia constructed astrolabes and hydrometers, but did not invent either of these, which were both in use long before she was born.
-She was tolerant towards Christians and taught many Christian students, including Synesius, the future bishop of Ptolemais.
+She was tolerant toward Christians and taught many Christian students, including Synesius, the future bishop of Ptolemais.
 Ancient sources record that Hypatia was widely beloved by pagans and Christians alike and that she established great influence with the political elite in Alexandria.
-Towards the end of her life, Hypatia advised Orestes, the Roman prefect of Alexandria, who was in the midst of a political feud with Cyril, the bishop of Alexandria.
+Toward the end of her life, Hypatia advised Orestes, the Roman prefect of Alexandria, who was in the midst of a political feud with Cyril, the bishop of Alexandria.
 Rumors spread accusing her of preventing Orestes from reconciling with Cyril and, in March 415 AD, she was murdered by a mob of Christians led by a lector named Peter.